microsoft/vcpkg-docs/vcpkg/concepts/supported-hosts.md

 #### Caveats

 * vcpkg executes `unzip` from `PATH`.
-Eventually, this might cause vcpkg to execute the Operating System provided `unzip` despite an additional one having been installed using the package manager.
+Eventually, this might cause vcpkg to execute the operating system provided `unzip` despite an additional one having been installed using the package manager.
-The `PATH` environment variable has to be configured to prefer the third party `unzip` over the Operating System's one, or vcpkg will fail to extract its' binary cache.
+The `PATH` environment variable has to be configured to prefer the third party `unzip` over the operating system's one, or vcpkg will fail to extract its binary cache.

 ## Unsupported